-Mount Rainier National Park has three campgrounds: Cougar Rock, Ohanapecosh, and White River.
-Here are a few key details about them:
+Mount Rainier National Park has three campgrounds available for visitors: Cougar Rock, Ohanapecosh, and White River.
+Here are the key details to know:

-- Camping period shall not exceed 14 consecutive days.
+- Camping is limited to 14 consecutive days.

 1. Cougar Rock Campground: What You Need to Know